-During this time of self-isolation, social distancing and home schooling we’re all in need of ideas for creative activities and ways to stay connected with arts and culture.
-So, our team at Wolverhampton Art Gallery has prepared some online resources that you can turn to for inspiration.
+During this time of self-isolation, social distancing and home schooling the Wolverhampton Arts and Culture team have made available a range of ideas for creative activities and ways to stay connected with arts and culture.

 Beyond viral videos, tutorials and music, YouTube has many great channels where you can learn about art.
 We’ve selected five YouTube channels covering latest exhibitions and art events as well as those that explore art and art history through the lens of things happening today.

 We also have challenges from Sam who runs our Still Lively classes.

 All you need to do is click through the pages below to discover resources available.
 Be sure to check back as we are always adding more.

 Page 2: Online exhibitions.
 Virtual Gallery tour.
 Explore our collections online

 Page 3: Free art books online.
 Art podcasts.
 YouTube channels about art

 Page 5: Still Lively art activities.
 Online drawing classes

 We also have activities available for young creatives available on our family friendly pages.